-As opposed to the inexplicably more-beloved LITTLE MERMAID (“Maybe if I’m good, God will give me feet!”) or BEAUTY AND THE BEAST (“If I’m beautiful and kind enough, maybe the giant fanged monster won’t kill me!
-And oh look, it turns out the giant fanged monster is a good guy underneath it all; you just don’t know him like I do.”)
-MULAN is essentially the story of a young girl who volunteers to join the army so her sickly father won’t get conscripted into it; except women of this time can’t join the army, so she has to cross-dress and adopt a male persona just so she can get into the grueling training program.
-It’s kind of the same starting premise as THE HUNGER GAMES, with a sickly dad instead of Prim, and Katniss doesn’t have to pretend to be a dude.
+Look, again, the whole genre is not my favorite escapism, with its weird-wobbly ideas of inclusion (Is Bianca from THE RESCUERS a Disney Princess?
+Are women characters obtained by Disney via corporate merger more or less in Club Princess than Bianca?) but I’m reading the messaging, and the messengers.
+As opposed to the inexplicably more-treasured LITTLE MERMAID (“If I’m good, maybe God will give me feet?”) and BEAUTY AND THE BEAST (“If I’m pretty and kind enough, maybe the big monster/misunderstood prince won’t kill me?”), both finely crafted entertainments they may be, but HOLY CRAP is Hua (or Fa) Mulan’s story more dramatically active than that shit.
+As per the very very old Chinese folk ballad, Mulan is a young girl who volunteers to join the army so her sickly father won’t get conscripted into it; except women of this time can’t join the army, so she has to cross-dress and adopt a male persona just so she can get into the grueling training program.
+Oh yeah, and then she goes to the front line of the war.
+It’s as far from SLEEPING BEAUTY as it is close to the premise of THE HUNGER GAMES, with a sickly dad instead of Prim, and Katniss doesn’t have to pretend to be a dude.